 Deloitte found that 30% of financial service firms they describe as frontrunners are more adept at utilizing AI, helping them increase revenue faster than their competitors.

 These frontrunner firms are also twelve times more likely to notice the importance of AI to their businesses than late adopters.
 Frontrunners are quicker to recognize the importance of AI and are motivated to implement it.
 At the same time, other firms may recognize the importance of AI but are more hesitant to use it.

 Deloitte’s study also discovered that 45% of frontrunner firms invest 5 million dollars in AI initiatives.
 That’s 3 times the rate of late adopters.
 25% of frontrunner firms spend 10 million dollars or more on AI.
 70% of these firms plan to increase their spending by 10% during the next fiscal year.

 60% of frontrunner firms define success by increased revenue, and 47% say customer experience has improved.
 Frontrunners whose businesses have increased revenue, improved customer experiences, and reduced costs are the most effective in finding and funding more diverse business opportunities.

 AI is definitely the future in financial services.
 Companies that want to thrive need to incorporate it as soon as possible.

 7. Organizing Big Data

 Big data is a necessity but also an obstacle for financial service firms.
-Big data is getting bigger because a lot of data is being created by a number of sources.
-This new data is both structured and unstructured, and these legacy data systems can’t handle the volume of data coming in.
+Big data is getting bigger because a lot of data is being created by several sources.
+This new data is structured and unstructured, and these legacy data systems can’t handle the volume of data coming in.

 The challenge for financial service companies is to sort through all their data and determine what is useful and what isn’t.